sam-caldwell/life/README.md

 Both apps draw a legend and status bar at the bottom and handle Ctrl‑C/Ctrl‑Z gracefully (terminal is restored).

+## Dedication

+This project is dedicated to Claude Shannon, Ludwig Boltzmann, and all the other minds who saw science as a playground rather than a career; who encouraged us to tinker and explore rather than memorize.
+May we all skip an occasional class like Einstein, tinker like Shannon, and laugh like Maxwell.

 ## Requirements

 - CMake 3.16+